Signed in as:

 In this video Dot Kelly, scientist and member of the Phippsburg Conservation Commission, explains the oyster reef restoration project along the coast of the New Meadows River.

 In this video we learn how the Basin Oyster Project and our peers from around the country are working closely with The Nature Conservancy to tackle these challenges.

-Our Sofar Trident Drone dives underwater and sends high definition imaging back to a remote control screen as we study the health of the habitat.
+In this video Dot Kelly and Captain Joe Jerome survey different areas with suitable substrate for our baby oysters to grow, using our Sofar Trident Drone to dive underwater and send high definition imaging back to a remote control screen as we study the health of the habitat.

 The project’s long-term ambitions are to establish an oyster reef and develop an integrated social-scientific model for coastal restoration that could be replicated across the state of Maine.

 In this video we learn about oyster restoration and the collaborative, community-based approach to addressing rapid environmental change in coastal Maine.